jannikmi/multivar_horner/README.rst

 A python package implementing a multivariate horner scheme for efficiently evaluating multivariate polynomials.

-A polynomial is factorised according to a greedy heuristic adopted from [1].
+A polynomial is factorised according to a greedy heuristic similar to the one described in [1], with some additional computational tweaks.
-This factorisation is being stored stored in a "Horner Tree".
+This factorisation is being stored in a "Horner Tree".
 When evaluating the polynomial each subtree is being evaluated recursively.